yadomi/mqtt-zwave/README.md

 ## ⚠️ No stable release are available yet

-`mqtt-zwave` is a bridge layer that forward zwave events on a MQTT network.
+`mqtt-zwave` is a bridge layer that forward zwave events on a mqtt network.

 It support both status advertising and setting values.